Illustration of a bodybuilder with a huge bowl of food. Illustrated by Shane Duquette for Outlift.

 If you’ve got a surplus of body fat, you don’t necessarily need to worry about eating extra calories.
 Follow a good hypertrophy training program, eat a good diet, and live a healthy lifestyle.
 If you’re gradually gaining strength, you’re doing great.

 If you’re thin or lean, you do need to eat extra calories.
-You’ll want to eat somewhere between 200–750 extra calories every day, depending on how leanly or quickly you’re trying to build muscle.
+You’ll want to eat between 200 and 750 extra calories per day, depending on how leanly or quickly you’re trying to build muscle.
 You can get into a surplus by keeping your meal schedule the same and eating larger meals.
 If that’s hard on your stomach, I recommend keeping your meal sizes the same but adding extra snacks.

 If you want to be more precise with your calorie intake, you can track them.
 The calorie calculator above will give you a good idea of how many calories you’ll need to eat to build muscle.
 But you’ll also need to use a calorie-tracking app.
 We’re affiliated with MacroFactor.
 It’s easily the best on the market.
 You can get an extended free trial with the code “b2b”.